Redveil-Codes/.github/profile/README.md

 ## Having issues?

-Go to the private repository and open a issue and it wil be fixed as quickly as possible
+Go to the private repository we have issued you, and open a issue and it wil be fixed as quickly as possible!